 downloading an application form from the NSW Fair Trading website and send it to:Registry of Co-operatives & AssociationsPO Box 22 Bathurst NSW 2795.

 The fee for the extract is $21.00 for the first page and $1.00 for each other page (as at July 2021).

 You can also search ABN Lookup, which has a record of all individuals, businesses, companies and organisations that have an Australian Business Number (ABN, which is used to administer the goods and services tax).

 This search can tell you the trading name of an individual, business or organisation and whether it is a sole trader, partnership, company or some other kind of entity.
 This information may help you with further searches on the internet.

-If your claim is against a Commonwealth government department, the defendant should be named as 'The Commonwealth of Australia'.
+If your claim is against a NSW government department or a Commonwealth government department, you should get legal advice.